hanze-hbo-ict/programming2/docs/week1.2.md

 ## Wrap up

 Make sure your code follows the SOLID principles.
 Do you see any refactoring-possibilities?
 Did you use constants where possible?
 Have you identified all the stuff that stayed the same and seperated that from all the stuff that changed...?
+Write a short README.md in which you state all the improvements that can be made to your code-base.